 The Jacobson Center offers workshops and individualized meetings in study skills and exam preparation.
-For more information, see Tutoring & Learning Specialist Services or contact Kelly Vogel, 413-585-3037.
+For more information, see Tutoring & Learning Specialist Services or contact Duncan Griffin, 413-585-3037.

 Peer writing tutors are students who have been hired and trained to serve as a constructive audience for all stages of your writing.
 In addition to possessing strong writing skills, a peer writing tutor must have a thoughtful understanding of the writing process, sensitivity to difficulties that student writers encounter, and considerable good judgment, patience and tact.

 How to Use Peer Writing Tutors